Parisi-Palermiti clan: History

 In January 2025, Savino Parisi Junior, then 28 years old, son of Giuseppe Parisi (brother of the historic boss Savino), and Eugenio Palermiti, nephew of the boss of the same name, were arrested on charges of carrying and possessing a weapon aggravated by mafia methods and facilitation.
-According to the investigations, the two heirs of the clan entered the clubs of the region always armed, managing to elude police checks thanks to the help of compliant bouncers, as, according to the investigators, happened at the " Divinae Follia " nightclub in Bisceglie.
+According to the investigations, the two heirs of the clan entered the clubs of the region always armed, managing to elude police checks thanks to the help of compliant bouncers, as, according to the investigators, happened at the "Divinae Follia" nightclub in Bisceglie.
 In February 2025, Savino Parisi Junior was released.

 In April 2025, the Carabinieri of the Bari Centro Company executed 21 arrest warrants for individuals definitively convicted of drug trafficking and organized crime.
 The convictions stem from a complex investigation called 'Astra,' which dismantled a criminal organization operating in Bari and Mola di Bari, linked to the Palermiti faction.
 The investigations, conducted between 2016 and 2018, uncovered a well-organized drug dealing network, with seizures of drugs and war weapons.
 The operation led to sentences ranging from 8 months to 18 years, totaling 148 years of imprisonment.

+In February 2026, the Italian police launched the “Operazione Ura”, which uncovered connections between the Parisi-Palermiti clan and the Albanian mafia.
+The investigation focused on large quantities of heroin and cocaine moved since 2016 between the Balkans, Northern Europe, South America, and the region of Apulia.
+Investigators reconstructed what was described as a “communion of interests” between the Albanian mafia, responsible at a transnational level for the commercialization and transfer of narcotics, and the Parisi-Palermiti clan.
+According to the investigation, members of the Parisi-Palermiti were responsible for the cutting and packaging of the drugs into blocks, which were then sold wholesale to other criminal organizations in the cities of Bari, Brindisi, and Lecce interested in receiving high-quality heroin and cocaine originating respectively from Turkey and South America.